Akothee: Entrepreneurship

-Akoth is the founder of several business ventures, including Akothee Safaris, a tour and travel company based in Nairobi, Kenya.
-She appointed her daughter as director of the company.
+Akothee is the founder of several business ventures, including Akothee Safaris, a tour and travel company based in Nairobi.

 She also launched Akothee Homes, a real estate venture, and Aknotela, a luxury fashion brand.
 Her investments include a palatial residence in Rongo, Migori County, which she describes as a symbol of financial independence and long-term wealth creation.

 In addition to her commercial ventures, Akothee is the founder of the Akothee Foundation, a charitable organization focused on education, health, and poverty alleviation.
 The foundation was relaunched after a brief closure due to administrative challenges, which she attributed to mismanagement and exploitation by associates.

 In 2023, Akothee was appointed Brand Ambassador for Homa Bay County by Governor Gladys Wanga.
 In this role, she promotes tourism, cultural heritage, and youth empowerment initiatives under the #ExperienceHomaBay campaign.

 Personal life

 Akoth is a mother of five children from three different relationships.
-After overcoming early challenges as a teen mother, she built a successful career in music and entrepreneurship.
+After overcoming early challenges as a teen mother who had 4 children by the time she was 20, she built a successful career in music and entrepreneurship.
 She owns homes in Mombasa, Migori County, and Zürich, and is known for her philanthropic work through the Akothee Foundation.
+She married Denis Schweizer in April 2023 and the couple reportedly separated the same year.

 In 2023, she announced plans to launch the Akothee Foundation Academy to provide free education to underprivileged children.
 She has also supported individual students, including Milly Nafula, a medical student who received financial aid from Akothee.

-Akothee has publicly shared her health challenges, including migraines, fibroids, and a blood clot, which led her to prioritize mental wellness and self-care.
+Akothee has publicly shared her health challenges, including chronic migraines, fibroids, and a blood clot, which led her to prioritize mental wellness and self-care.